Note-sv/Protocol/NOTE-User-Protocol-English.md

 >The content of this article is the user agreement White Paper.
 Users of NoteSV software can use this protocol to recover all their personal data with their own mnemonics.

->For commercial use of this agreement, please contact support@chainbow. for a paid licensing and a more detailed technical white paper.
+>For commercial use of this agreement, please contact support@chainbow.io for a paid licensing and a more detailed technical white paper.

 ## 1. Introduction